Charles Lindbergh: Global fame

 Lindbergh received unprecedented acclaim after his historic flight.
 In the words of biographer A. Scott Berg, people were "behaving as though Lindbergh had walked on water, not flown over it".
 The New York Times printed an above the fold, page-wide headline: "Lindbergh Does It!" and his mother's house in Detroit was surrounded by a crowd reported at nearly a thousand.
-He became "an international celebrity, with invitations pouring in for him to visit European countries," and he "received marriage proposals, invitations to visit cities across the nation, and thousands of gifts, letters, and endorsement requests."
-At least "200 songs were written" in tribute to him and his flight.
-"Lucky Lindy!", written and composed by L. Wolfe Gilbert and Abel Baer, was finished on May 21st itself, and was "performed to great acclaim in several Manhattan clubs" that night.
-Leo Feist printed the song, and it was "on sale by Monday, May 23."
+Lindbergh became "an international celebrity, with invitations pouring in for him to visit European countries", and he "received marriage proposals, invitations to visit cities across the nation, and thousands of gifts, letters, and endorsement requests."
+At least "200 songs were written" in tribute to Lindbergh and his flight.
+"Lucky Lindy!", written and composed by L. Wolfe Gilbert and Abel Baer, was finished on May 21 itself, and was "performed to great acclaim in several Manhattan clubs" that night.
 After landing, Lindbergh was eager to embark on a tour of Europe.
-As he noted in a speech a few weeks afterward, his flight marked the first time he "had ever been abroad," and he "landed with the expectancy, and the hope, of being able to see Europe."
+As he noted in a speech a few weeks afterward, Lindbergh's flight marked the first time he "had ever been abroad", and Lindbergh "landed with the expectancy, and the hope, of being able to see Europe."